us241098/prcgrad/Readme.md

-@karpathy implementation of micrograd in python, rust and c
+@karpathy's implementation of micrograd in python, rust and c++ project to learn to code NNs in different languages, compare performance by implementing different optimizations.